SpikeCLIP: A Contrastive Language-Image Pretrained Spiking Neural Network: Introduction

-To extend the application of SNNs to multimodal contexts, a significant challenge lies in the alignment of features extracted from multimodal inputs in the form of spike trains.
-If such an alignment or a mapping can be achieved, we can translate texts and images into their representations of meaning, and these representations can be leveraged to assess meaning similarity across different modalities.
-Moreover, if this mapping can make predictions about concept categories to unseen inputs, it would suggest that the underlying model has successfully captured meaning representations across modalities using discrete spikes.
+{ A key challenge in extending the application of SNNs to multimodal contexts is the alignment of features extracted from multimodal inputs into spike train representations.
+Achieving this alignment or mapping would enable the translation of texts and images into meaningful representations, which can then be used to assess the similarity of meaning across different modalities. } Moreover, if this mapping can make predictions about concept categories to unseen inputs, it would suggest that the underlying model has successfully captured meaning representations across modalities using discrete spikes.
 The approach to meaning representation that currently dominates the field of machine learning relies on distributed semantic representations, also known as embeddings.
 One straightforward method for converting the spike trains produced by a collection of neurons into a representation is to interpret the firing rates as the activations of the representation \citep{cao2015spiking}.
 With this conversion, cross-modal mapping can be achieved through contrastive learning, as demonstrated in the dual-stream CLIP \citep{radford2021learning}.

 Obtaining a high-performing cross-modal mapping through contrastive learning requires a substantial quantity of text-image pairs for the joint training of an image encoder and a text encoder.
 It has been reported that as many as $400$ million pairs were used to train the CLIP.
 Regrettably, these $400$ million text-image pairs are not yet publicly accessible.
 Fortunately, the pre-trained CLIP has been made available to the research community, which enables us to employ the Knowledge Distillation (KD) technique \citep{hinton2015distilling} to train our spiking variant, which we have named SpikeCLIP.
 However, distilling knowledge from ANNs and transferring it to SNNs is non-trivial, as there is no simple solution for representing negative values in SNNs.
 To circumvent this problem, we used a readout layer to interpret the states of an SNN and map them to the feature representations that are amenable to knowledge distillation.
 This approach draws on the principles of liquid state machines \citep{MAASS2004593,maass2011liquid}, a subclass of reservoir computer \citep{rohm2018multiplexed,tanaka2019recent} that uses SNNs for dynamic data processing.